k8snetworkplumbingwg/kubemacpool/README.md

 This project allow to allocate mac addresses from a pool to secondary interfaces using [Network Plumbing Working Group de-facto standard](https://github.com/k8snetworkplumbingwg/multi-net-spec).
+For VirtualMachines, it also allocates a mac address for the primary interface if [masquerade](https://kubevirt.io/user-guide/#/creation/interfaces-and-networks?id=masquerade) or [slirp](https://kubevirt.io/user-guide/#/creation/interfaces-and-networks?id=slirp) binding mechanism is used.

 ## Usage